jba/errors/README.md

 # Errors in Go

-This package provides for augmenting Go errors with more information.
+This package provides support for augmenting Go errors with more information.

 Although it includes a single interface, `Error`, with the full set of methods